PizzaRollProgramma/game_menu/README.md

 	20. Open 'game.cpp' to CodeBlocks and try to compile it.

-# 3. Change The Titles, Colors
+# 3. Change The Titles, Colors or Add a Game

         I have created many comments so changing the code shall be easiest if necessary